JohnAD/turn_based_game/README.md

 This library also assumes:

 * all the players are playing by the same rules
-* a single "move" is made for each players turn
+* a single "move" is made for each player's turn
     * it can be complex set of actions involving many pieces, but a single _choice_ is made for that complex set
     * the game can be written to allow "skip turn" as a valid "move"
 * the player's turn is over after the move is made and applied